 Mike Waltz admits 'mistake' in 'embarrassing' sharing of Yemen strike plans with journalist

-- Mike Waltz admitted a mistake after journalist Jeffrey Goldberg was accidentally included in a sensitive group text about military operations in Yemen.
+- National Security Adviser Mike Waltz admitted a mistake in including Journalist Jeffrey Goldberg in a sensitive group chat about military operations in Yemen, as reported by Fox News.

-- Waltz stated, 'We made a mistake, we’re moving forward,' highlighting his commitment to improve coordination.
+- Waltz stated, "Look, we made a mistake, we’re moving forward," indicating a commitment to resolve the situation.

 Heading national security isn't an internship